amadoazua3/Movies-Backend/README.md

 # Movies-Backend

-This is the up-to-date movies project that will use the following tech stack to build the application.
+This is the up-to-date movie project that will use the following tech stack to build the application.

 Java 11
 React